TBD54566975/ftl/deployment/README.md

 ## Redeploying FTL

-When creating changes to the kubernetes resources, or want to re-deploy resouces that are deleted, you can `just deploy`.
+When creating changes to the kubernetes resources, or want to re-deploy resources that are deleted, you can `just apply`.

-However if you changed FTL and want to deploy, use `just build deploy` which will build the docker images and deploy them.
+However if you changed FTL and want to deploy, use `just install` which will build the docker images and reapply kubernetes resources.

 ## FTL